Children's Summer Camp Inc., Sand Lake Michigan. Mainly a camp with

 and articles published, three novels and a short story collection.

 November 2011 to a four year term as a member of the St. Paris

 Village Council beginning in January 2012.

 member of the United Methodist Church where I teach Adult Sunday

 School and run the sound system, and I raise turtles in my basement

-(Red-Eared Sliders, a Yellow-Bellied Slider and Eastern Box Turtles.
+(Red-Eared and Yellow-Bellied Sliders, and Eastern Box Turtles).